-Two properties specific to PLDM firmware update capabilities are listed in software inventory -
+Two properties specific to PLDM firmware update capabilities are listed in software inventory - i) NOTE: The PLDM-based update feature is supported only on Platforms with iDRAC 1GB memory.

 PLDMCapabilitiesDuringUpdate and PLDMFDPCapabilitiesDuringUpdate.
 These parameters are available only for devices that support PLDM firmware update.